• Skip to primary navigation

 Cheese – Traditional mozzarella is a popular melting cheese, as is fontina and cheddar.
 If you’re looking for a cheese with bold flavor, try bleu cheese, smoked gouda or goat cheese sprinkled on top of a melting cheese.

-Meats, fruit and veggies – If you’re looking for something outside of traditional toppings (pepperoni, ham, sous vide chicken, sausage, sous vide bacon,), get creative with seasonal fruits and vegetables.
+Meats, fruit and veggies – If you’re looking for something outside of traditional toppings (pepperoni, ham, smoked chicken breast, sausage, bacon) or get creative with seasonal fruits and vegetables.

-For fruits, try roasted cherry tomatoes, grilled pineapple, pears, cherries, and apples.
+For fruits, try dried figs, grilled pineapple, pears, cherries, and apples.

 For vegetables, try butternut squash, zucchini and caramelized red onions.
 And don’t forget about fresh herbs for pizza!
 Add delicate herbs like basil after the pizza is done baking in the oven.